tessel/hardware/modules-overview.md

 Current consumption (rated max) | 565 microamps Current consumption (average) | 320 microamps
 Communication protocol | I2C, GPIO

+##### Notes

+* There is an important errata with the Si7005 chip (documented only in [this application note](http://www.silabs.com/Support%20Documents/TechnicalDocs/AN607.pdf)) which says:

+> The Si7005 should not be on the same bus as other I2C devices when it is active.
+It acknowledges data bytes that match its address.
+This issue has been reolved with other members of the Si70xx family

+In practice, this means that the TM-12-04 Climate module should always be used on its own I2C bus.
+Fortunately, two I2C busses exist on Tessel: one is shared between module ports A and B, the other between C and D.

 #### GPS